Child Disability Payment decision making guide

 • fills in an application for CDP on an Adult Disability Payment form

 Similarly, if an individual fills in an application for CDP on a Disability Living Allowance for Children form, it may be treated as though it was an application to CDP where there is enough information to make a determination.
-Disability Living Allowance for Children is the benefit that CDP replaces in Scotland.
+Disability Living Allowance for Children delivered by the Department for Work and Pensions (DWP) and is the benefit that CDP replaces in Scotland.

 Sign up to our newsletter